 In most parts of the country, the maximum 2024 conforming loan limit is $766,550, with certain locations in California, Florida, DC, North East being higher.
 Any loan amount higher than that falls into the jumbo category.
 When you submit your loan application, here’s what you can expect.

 If you haven’t received your pre-approval letter from your lender, now would be a good time to start the process.
 A pre-approval letter is evidence to a seller that not only are you serious about buying a home but you have already talked to a lender.
 All you need to move forward is to find the perfect home to purchase.
 A loan officer can give you an idea of how much you can borrow and provide you with estimated monthly payments but a pre-approval takes it a step further.

 Once you submit your application your lender will order a credit report along with credit scores.
-The minimum credit score for most jumbo loans is 680 when financing over 90% loan to value.
+The minimum credit score for most jumbo loans is 680 when financing over 90% loan to value, and even greater at the highest LTV programs.
 Home buyers with higher down payments can often be approved with credit scores down to 660.
 There will be three separate credit scores and the lender will use the middle score, ignoring both the highest and the lowest score.